 Can I write for the Chicago Review of Books?

 The CHIRB is always interested in hearing from potential contributors.
 If you’re interested in pitching a review, interview, feature, or essay, please send us an email at email@example.com, and be sure to include a short bio and clips to recent work if you have them.
 If you’re pitching a specific book for a review or interview, please note that our coverage is usually, with a few exceptions, timed to coincide with a book’s publication.
-We usually schedule about two months in advance (so, for example, sending us pitches for June titles in April is best.)
+We typically schedule about two months in advance (so, for example, sending us pitches for June titles in April is best.)
+While it’s okay if contributors have a personal connection to an author they want to interview, we try to avoid conflicts of interest when assigning review coverage (i.e., no personal connections between critics and authors).

 What are you looking for in a pitch?